Phil Neville: Manchester United

 Neville's graduation and eventual establishment in the first-team meant he became known as one of "Fergie's Fledglings".
 On 19 August 1995, in the first game of the following season, he was substituted at half-time in a 3–1 loss at Aston Villa; the match is remembered for pundit Alan Hansen's "You can't win anything with kids" comment on Manchester United, who went on to win the double.
 He did not play at left-back frequently due to the presence of Denis Irwin; for some time he played at right-back while his brother played in central defence, and in the 1996 FA Cup Final victory against Liverpool he played this position while Gary was an unused substitute.
+In the crucial league game against Newcastle United at St James' Park in March 1996 it was from Neville's cross that Eric Cantona scored the winning goal; a result which proved pivotal in the title race.

-While at Manchester United, he was booked many times, such as in the 2002–03 season when he got far more cards than any other United player in history, despite only starting 35 competitive games.
+While at Manchester United, he was booked many times, such as in the 2002–03 season when he received 13 yellow cards, despite only starting 35 competitive games.
 In September 2003, Neville received a warning from The Football Association regarding his future conduct for his behaviour after Manchester United's game against rival side Arsenal.

 While at Old Trafford, Neville helped United win six Premier League titles, three FA Cups and the UEFA Champions League.